 Under served, indeed.
 After some research on a few lenders and a call to a Coldwell Banker’s mortgage representative (who promised an agent would follow up with me within 24 hours, but never did), I was left without any clear answers, but more determined than ever to find them.

 Who Needs Such Small Home Loans Anyway?

 This was my first thought.
-Spending most of my life within the expansive, densely-populated and inflated housing market that is Los Angeles County — namely, the South Bay’s “Beach Cities” — I often forget that half-million dollar homes are not the norm throughout most of the country.
-According to Trulia.com, the median sales price for a single-family home in Los Angeles, California today is $430,000.
+Spending most of my life within the expansive, densely populated and inflated housing market that is Los Angeles County — namely, the South Bay’s “Beach Cities” — I often forget that half-million dollar homes are not the norm throughout most of the country.
+According to Trulia.com, the median sales price for a single-family home in Los Angeles today is $551,000.